MIRFANY/voidframe-async/README.md

-# DPR Evaluator (scaffold)
+# DPR Evaluator

-This workspace is a scaffold for a full-stack AI-powered DPR evaluation system.
+This workspace is a full-stack AI-powered DPR evaluation system.

 Structure: